 Love peaches?
 This one’s for you.
 Peach-flavored white chocolate covers peach powder-infused cream and classic wafers.

-The most popular flavor in Japan, this variety features pink-tinted bars with strawberry-flavored cream.
+This variety is the most popular flavor in Japan, featuring pink-tinted bars with strawberry-flavored cream.

 White chocolate covers sake powder-infused crispy vanilla wafers.
 It’s everything you love about Japan’s signature beverage and more.